szczyglis-dev/py-gpt/README.md

 https://programmablesearchengine.google.com/controlpanel/all

 After selecting your project, you need to enable the `Whole Internet Search` option in its settings.
-Then, copy the following two items into PYGPT:
+Then, copy the following two items into PyGPT:

 - `Api Key`
 - `CX ID`